Psaki says she will bring 'truth and transparency back' during first White House press briefing

 White House Press Secretary Jen Psaki said Wednesday that President Biden asked that she bring "truth and transparency back to the briefing room," during her first press briefing of the Biden Administration.

-Psaki told reporters that Biden asked her to also "ensure we are communications the policies across the Biden-Harris administration" to the media and to the American people.
+Psaki told reporters that Biden asked her to also "ensure we are communicating the policies across the Biden-Harris administration" to the media and to the American people.

 BIDEN SIGNS 17 EXECUTIVE ORDERS, ACTIONS DURING FIRST DAY OF HIS PRESIDENCY